indexeddbshim/IndexedDBShim/docs/TESTING.md

 in these ways.

 1. The first way currently adds files within `web-platform-tests` but does not modify files.
-To do this you must run a `grunt dev` task or another such test that connects (to port 9999) and also follow the instructions to install and run the server at
+To do this you must run a `start` task or another such test that starts a server at port 9999 and also follow the instructions to install and run the server at
     <https://github.com/w3c/web-platform-tests>.
 If you run
     `npm run w3c-add-wrap` (or `npm run w3c-remove-wrap` to undo), you